+In recent years the field of Aging Studies has turned increasingly to representations of aging, frailty, and dementia in literature, drama, and autobiography as grounds for exploring the applicability of concepts of moral reasoning and cultural meta-narratives to the development of alternative ways of thinking about aging and current long term care schemes and practices.
+This exploration has shown that narratives offer a window into cultural and political constructions of experience that are obscured by the frameworks of traditional psycho-sociological research.
+In the case of moral reasoning and moral performances in aging, that literature tends to be limited to applications of developmental models of moral reasoning to measure older subjects.
+The questions of whether or not moral reasoning and performance in old age has any discernible distinctive aspects and of how consciousness of one’s impending mortality might relate to moral reasoning and performance are unexplored by traditional psychosocial research methodologies.
+Similarly, traditional research on stereotypes of old age fails to capture the paradox of a master narrative that on the one hand exempts the old from moral criticism yet on the other hand holds them to a higher moral standard.

-To explore these questions we turned to moral philosophy, specifically William F. May’s essay on the vices and virtues of the elderly (1986), and to Muriel Spark’s dark comedic novel Memento Mori (1959) whose elderly characters are complex moral actors—some virtuous and some decidedly not.
+To explore these questions we turned to moral philosophy, specifically William F. May’s essay on the vices and virtues of the elderly (1986), and to Muriel Spark’s dark comedic novel Memento Mori (1959), whose elderly characters are complex moral actors—some virtuous and some decidedly not.
 May argues that exempting the old from moral criticism positions them as ‘moral nonentities’ and relieves the old, their caretakers, and society of moral responsibility.
 With his ethicist’s lens May critiques the ways that professional caretakers (and by extension, society at large) emotionally dissociate themselves from the elderly and “can unwittingly exclude old people from the human race by consigning them to a state of passivity, moral and otherwise” (44).
 He then goes on to enumerate the human vices and virtues as they are enacted within the particular context of old age.
-Muriel Spark’s novel, with its cast of elderly characters who range from the benignant to the malignant offers an opportunity to explore moral reasoning and performance by putting flesh--albeit fictional--on the bones of theory, and perhaps discover new perspectives on our questions.
-May’s interest is in both the moral challenges facing the frail elderly and those individuals and institutions that provide care--challenges that, as he says, “call for virtue” (50).
+Muriel Spark’s novel, with its cast of elderly characters who range from the benignant to the malignant offers an opportunity to explore moral reasoning and performance by putting flesh--albeit fictional--on the bones of theory, and perhaps to discover new perspectives on our questions.
+May’s interest is in both the moral challenges facing the frail elderly, and those individuals and institutions that provide care--challenges that, as he says, “call for virtue” (50).

 As the novel opens, Charmian and her husband Godfrey are visited by Godfrey’s sister Dame Lettie, one of the passing generation of upper class ‘do gooders/busy bodies’ who spends her days attempting to manipulate and control others.
 Charmian, 85, once a popular novelist whose work is enjoying a revival of interest, is having memory difficulties, exacerbated by the fact that her long time servant and companion, Jean Taylor, has gone to live in the Maud Long Ward, one of the government’s nursing homes.
-Godfrey conspires with Dame Lettie to hire Mabel Pettigrew; a deliciously portrayed archetypical predatory paid home caregiver, to spare Godfrey from caregiving duties, and to provide a “firm hand” to Charmian.
+Godfrey conspires with Dame Lettie to hire Mabel Pettigrew, a deliciously portrayed archetypical predatory paid home caregiver, to spare Godfrey from caregiving duties, and to provide a “firm hand” to Charmian.